gaehlerm/SoftwareEngineering/README.md

 // make some examples

-Classes can be broadly categorized by the number of variables and the complexity of the functions they contain.
+I like to broadly categorize classes by the number of variables and the complexity of the functions they contain.
 Making sure that your classes are fitting into one of these categories is helpful for fulfilling the SRP.

 ### Struct

-The struct (data class) has no member functions and therefore all variables are public.
+The struct (data class in Python) has no member functions (even though in theory it may have) and therefore all variables are public.
 It has no functionality by itself but it’s great for storing data.
 As mentioned in the previous section, it’s like a tool box and the variables are tools in there.
 If a struct has too many (at most around eight) variables, split up the data class into sub-classes.
 This improves the general overview in the toolbox.

 ```C++
 struct Shopping {